sustrik/dsock/README.md

 foo_stop(h1);
 ```

-However, note that some protocols are by their nature not capable of doing
+Some protocols are by their nature not capable of doing this.
+For example,
-this, for example, they may not have a termination sequence.
-In such cases
+they may not have a termination sequence defined.
+In such cases the shut down
-the shut down function SHOULD simply close the underlying protocol and return 0.
+function SHOULD simply close the underlying protocol and return 0.

 In case of error shut down function SHOULD close the underying protocol,
 return -1 and set errno to appropriate value.